-3 Phase 2 - Creating Equivalence Classes
+3 Stage 2 - Creating Equivalence Classes

 Throughout the corpus, all entities mentioned could be referred to by many different names (e.g. "Hillary Rodham Clinton" might be referred to as "Hillary", "Hillary Clinton", "Senator Clinton", "Secretary of State Clinton", etc.).
-As any of these names could have been marked correct during the first phase of assessment, your job in the second phase is to identify these coreferential fillers for each slot and cluster them together into equivalence classes (in the preceding example, all the different names for "Hillary Rodham Clinton" would be grouped together into a single entity equivalence class).
+As any of these names could have been marked correct during the first phase of assessment, your job in the second stage is to identify these coreferential fillers for each slot and cluster them together into equivalence classes (in the preceding example, all the different names for "Hillary Rodham Clinton" would be grouped together into a single entity equivalence class).
 This step is necessary because it provides a total number of correct and unique answers per slot for each entity and because it indicates whether systems returned any redundant fillers.
-Note that, following the guidelines for slots such as PER: Origin and PER: Country of Birth, there will likely be cases in which you would place adjectives and nouns into the same equivalence classes (e.g. "French" and "France").
+Note that, in order for two fillers to be considered coreferential, they must refer to the same entity; they cannot be simply related.
+Consider the following ORG: Country of Residence examples for the entity FirstGroup: